lanthale/PhotoSlide/README.md

 - Implement search function
 - Implement face recognizion
 - Implement GPS including a map view
+- Implement multi threading for loading images (actually only one image after the other is loaded)
 - Replace icons with iKonli icons
 - Implement Cut/copy/paste in the collections module so that you can have your actully working collection locally and the rest on the NAS
 - Porting the edition capabilities over from LightZone (edit module is not implemented yet)